Locally dihedral block designs and primitive groups with dihedral point stabilizers: Local actions of automorphism groups for symmetric designs

 \section{Local actions of automorphism groups for symmetric designs}

 In this section we obtain some results concerning the local actions of automorphism groups on symmetric designs, which will be useful in the proof of the main theorems.

-We first present the following lemma, which treats solvable affine groups.
-The idea of the proof is due to Kantor \cite{Kantor2tr} and Dempwolff \cite{DempwolffSymaffine3}.
+We first present the following Lemma \ref{LemmaAffineSoluble}, which treats solvable affine groups.
+The idea of the proof is due to Dempwolff \cite{DempwolffSymaffine3} and Kantor \cite{Kantor2tr}.
 For the completeness, a proof is given here.

 \begin{lemma} Let $\D$ be a symmetric design with $G \leqslant \Aut(\D)$.
 If $G$ is point-primitive and solvable, then for any $B\in\B$ there exists $x\in\P\setminus B$ such that $G_B=G_x$. \end{lemma}